appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/2-operator-directory.rst

 Redeemers:

 Init.
-   Initialize the queue via the Midgard hub oracle.
+   Initialize the queue via the Sundial hub oracle.
 Conditions:

    #.
-The transaction must mint the Midgard hub oracle NFT.
+The transaction must mint the Sundial hub oracle NFT.

    #.
 The transaction must Init the queue.

 Deinit.
-   Deinitialize the queue via the Midgard hub oracle.
+   Deinitialize the queue via the Sundial hub oracle.
 Conditions:

    #.
-The transaction must burn the Midgard hub oracle NFT.
+The transaction must burn the Sundial hub oracle NFT.

    #.
 The transaction must Deinit the queue.